gabrielmougard/neural-filter/README.md

 ## Quick Conclusion :

-Running the program on windows 10 (i.e with no TensorFlow-GPU ), I had to wait almost 2 hours to have the 100 iterations picture.
+Running the program on windows 10 (i.e with no TensorFlow-GPU ), I had to wait almost 2 hours ( 1h40min to be exact) to have the 100 iterations picture.
 The speed could be really increased ( 3-4 minutes for 1000 iterations) with a good GPU ( very good...) and a Linux system with TensorFlow-GPU installed and configured !